James1515/TipCalculator/README.md

 ### How to try it on your computer
 - You will need to have Android Studio Installed, either on Linux, Windows or Mac
-- Git clone this Repository, find the `.apk` file located in the directory
+- Git clone this Repository and build it on Android Studio
-- Drag the `app-debug.apk` file to an an Android AVD Emulator Instance
 - Enjoy the app!